remm9/opposum_slingshot/README.md

   - JavaScript for game logic
   - HTML5 canvas for background scrolling
   - CSS animation for slingshot vector and power controls

+## Bonus
+  - add splash page with account creation and score board